phrutis/WifSolverCuda/README.md

 You can become a member of our team, for this, contact our group https://t.me/+mAY1x5YYuL8yNjQy </br>
 Commission, conditions are negotiated individually.

+P.S.
+If you don't have 100 gpu or WIF key.
+Don't waste our time, don't join the group. </br>
+If you have general questions ask them [**here**](https://github.com/phrutis/WifSolverCuda/issues)

 Run test (~2 minutes): ```WifSolverCuda_102_ccap54.exe -c -fstatus status_zz.txt -checksum a0f9fb72 -stride 4194afe74e855d1ce9b2ccbf4b91b829adf07249998c39bc55a40000000000 -rangeStart 800000000000006632f52651bd0c91ccbe5b4199f10ae6861d490a28441b6c473901a0f9fb72 -a 1Dy1vfPU4Et3VsmyxmDpsGgTXUq9pFwh7a```

 ![889](https://user-images.githubusercontent.com/82582647/161397512-b0386be7-7769-4cfa-be47-fd6909249197.png)